-Should the lessor not receive the advance payment, residual payment and/or deposit by the agreed date, he is entitled, after the unsuccessful expiration of a brief grace period, to relet the property without liability to pay compensation; he is also entitled to demand contractual fulfilment and request the cancellation charges as defined in Section 8.
+Should the lessor not receive the advance payment, residual payment and/or deposit by the agreed date, he is entitled, after the unsuccessful expiration of a brief grace period, to re-let the property without liability to pay compensation; he is also entitled to demand contractual fulfilment and request the cancellation charges as defined in Section 8.
 The lessor shall inform the lessee without delay.
 The transfer costs will be borne by the lessor (“OUR payment”).
 Failure to honour a credit card payment, or its revocation, is deemed to be a cancellation of the lease agreement.
 In this case, the conditions under “Cancellations and premature return of the leased object” in Section 8 shall apply.

 The lessee takes note that only the persons whose names are listed in the Agreement shall reside in the rental property.
 The lessee is not permitted to sublet, to assign the rent or to cede the rental property to anyone other than the fellow occupants whose names are listed in the Agreement (also see Section 8).